 After qualifying as a solicitor, he joined Warner Brothers and was rapidly promoted to become their UK Director of Legal and Business Affairs.

 In 1981, together with his colleague, Vivian Wineman, he formed David Wineman which, in 2008, merged with DFM Beckman to form DWFM Beckman.

-He is a corporate member of IAMA, the International Artist Managers’ Association and of the MPA, the Music Publishers Association; a full voting member of BAFTA, the British Academy of Film and Television Arts; gives frequent Master Classes for the Music Managers Forum and the Music Publishers Association; and contributes regularly to trade publications including Music Week, One Dance UK News, Dance Magazine, Arts Industry and International Arts Manager on legal and commercial issues relevant to music, dance and intellectual property.
+He is a corporate member of IAMA and of the MPA, the Music Publishers Association; a full voting member of BAFTA, the British Academy of Film and Television Arts; gives frequent Master Classes for the Music Managers Forum and the MPA; and contributes regularly to trade publications including Music Week, One Dance UK News, Dance Magazine, Arts Industry and International Arts Manager on legal and commercial issues relevant to music, dance and intellectual property.

-Irving is a UK Legal 500 2017 Recommended Lawyer for ‘London: TMT (technology, media and telecoms)’ within ‘Media and Entertainment’.
-He has been described as ‘a very likeable character who never fails to obtain a positive result’.
-He has also been noted as ‘knowledgeable with strong communication skills’ and is a ‘good technical draftsman’.
+Irving is consistently recognised by the UK Legal 500 as a Recommended Media and Entertainment Lawyer for ‘London: TMT (technology, media and telecoms)’.
+In the current edition of the UK Legal 500 he is described as ‘a very likeable character who never fails to obtain a positive result’.
+Previous editions have described him as being ‘knowledgeable with strong communication skills’ and as being ‘a good technical draftsman’.